>The goal is, that xfwl4 will offer the same functionality and behavior as xfwm4 does...

 As an example, focus-stealing prevention.
 In xfwm4 (and x11 generally), this requires complex heuristics and timestamp checks because x11 clients are powerful and can aggressively grab focus.
 In wayland, the compositor is the sole arbiter of focus, hence clients can't steal it, they can only request it via xdg-activation.
 Porting the legacy x11 logic involves the challenge of actually designing a new policy that feels like the old heuristic but operates on wayland's strict authority model.

+This leads to my main curiosity regarding the raw responsiveness of xfce.
+On potato hardware, xfwm4 often feels snappy because it can run as a distinct stacking window manager with the compositor disabled.
+Wayland, by definition forces compositing.
 While I am not concerned about rust vs C latency (since smithay compiles to machine code without a GC), I am curious about the mandatory compositing overhead.
 Can the compositor replicate the input-to-pixel latency of uncomposited x11 on low-end devices or is that a class of performance we just have to sacrifice for the frame-perfect rendering of wayland?

 Personally, I'm a big proponent of Wayland and not big Rust detractor, so I don't see any problem with this.
 I do, however, wonder how many long-time XFCE fans and the folks who donated the money funding this will feel about it.
 To me the reasoning is solid: Wayland appears to be the future, and Rust is a good way to help avoid many compositor crashes, which are a more severe issue in Wayland (though it doesn't necessarily need to be fatal, FWIW.)
 Still I perceive a lot of XFCE's userbase to be more "traditional" and conservative about technologies, and likely to be skeptical of both Wayland and Rust, seeing them as complex, bloated, and unnecessary.